hparracho/usflib/README.md

 - Complete unit tests.
 - IAR and Arm Compiler 5/6 support.
 - Dynamic width and precision support.
-- std::string replacement with inplace storage.
+- Add a std::string replacement with inplace storage.
 - Add more functions to usf::StringSpan and usf::StringView classes.
 - Besides formatting, also printing capability with custom output handler, e.g.: Console, UARTs, LCDs, etc...
 - Wide character strings support (the foundations are done but it was never used or tested).